mkofdwu/flutter_abbv/README.md

 ## Usage

 In a dart file, prefix each abbrevation with an `@` symbol.
+For example, type `@container` and press ctrl+space, a suggestion for `Container()` should show up.
+For subsequent examples in these docs, the leading `@` will be omitted, just remember to include it.

 Each abbrevation has the format {widget name} {properties} {children}, like: `container 100 100 #red r10` -> Container of width and height 100, red color and border radius 10.
 Note that the order of the properties does not matter.